-entered for two years and served or time.
-Provision is made that in case of death in service of the soldier, who, it living, would be entitled, that the bounty shall be paid to their widows, minor children or parents.
-Every soldier who has sold, bartered, or in any ay transferred his discharge papers, will lose the benefit of this provision.
+THE BOUNTY LAW .- The new bounty law passed by Congress, gives \$100 extra to men who have served for three years and been hon-orably discharged, and \$50 extra to men who entered for two years and served out their Provision is made that in case of death in service of the soldier, who, if living, would be entitled, that the bounty shall be paid to their widows, minor children or parents.
+Every soldier who has sold, bartered, or in any way transferred his discharge papers, will lose the benefit of this provision.
 It is estimated that \$75,000,000 will be sufficient to pay all the bounties secured by the act.